espsrc/droplets/docs/jupyter.md

 * ++tab++: for code completion or indentation
 * m/y: toggle between Markdown and Code cells
 * d-d: delete a cell
-* a/b: insert cells above/below current cell
+* a/b: insert cells above/below the current cell
 * x/c/v: cut/copy/paste cells
-* o: toggle output of current cell
+* o: toggle output of the current cell

 ## Some Markdown basics